4GeeksAcademy/pablo-aznar-ml-web-app-using-streamlit/README.md

    - The **Clear** button removes both the entered URL and the prediction message.

 4. **No Web Server Needed**
    - Streamlit runs the app directly without the need for a web server (unlike Flask or Gunicorn).
+Terminal: streamlit run src/app.py

 🚀 Deployment